Skip to main content

 Eat All of the Chocolate

 It wouldn’t be Easter without chocolate!
-Visit Rogers' Chocolates for a box of handmade truffles and a Victoria Creme from Rogers’ Chocolates, or head across Government Street for a chocolate dipped ice cream cone at Chocolats Favoris.
+Visit Dutch Bakery & Diner on Fort Street for a box of handmade truffles in their 70 year old bakery.
+For a taste of Victoria, try the Victoria Creme from Rogers’ Chocolates, located in a national historic site, or head across Government Street for a chocolate dipped ice cream cone at Chocolats Favoris.

 A spread at brunch in Victoria, BC, Canada's brunch capital